 Each dyslexic has a unique reading style.
-That’s why we provide a custom reading setup of the text.
+That’s why we provide a custom reading setup of the text with our dyslexia app.
 This makes the Omoguru Reader perfect for reading and fluency practice.
 Whether kids practice at school or at home.

 Selecting a font type from A to E respectively helps with decoding words.
 Setting up line heights, the spacing between letters and color marking of syllables makes the text more readable in a couple of minutes for the first setup.